umar-hashmi/FNAData/README.md

 # FNAData

-This repository contains two feeders of the Non-synthetic European low voltage test system used for the Flexibility analysis.
+This repository contains one feeders of the Non-synthetic European low voltage test system used for the Flexibility analysis.

 ## Original dataset